upenn-libraries/alchemy/README.md

 # Writing your own tasks

-The library was designed to make writing your own tasks easy:
+Steps:

 - create a subclass of Task
 - make sure it's in the classpath when running the CLI
 - use the full name of the class to refer to the task

-For example, you might create a class named edu.college.MyTask, compile it into mycode.jar, copy it into the `lib/` directory, then run the CLI app as follows:
+For example, you might create a class named edu.college.MyTask, compile it into mycode.jar, copy it into the `lib/` directory of alchemy, then run the CLI app as follows:

 ```
+# java invocation
 java -cp "lib/*" edu.upenn.library.elements.App edu.college.MyTask

+# or, using the script
+./alchemy edu.college.MyTask
 ```

 Things to know about the Task lifecycle: